soinkleined/busstop/README.md

 There are also wrapper scripts to start the application with flask or gunicorn.

-For running the application as a service for kiosk mode, there is a work in progress in the kiosk_files folder that will have all the requisite configuration information for gunicorn, nginx, chrome, etc.
+For running the application as a service for kiosk mode, there are systemd unit files in the kiosk_files folder that will have all the requisite configuration information for gunicorn, nginx, chrome, etc.

 ![busstop web](readme_images/busstop_web.png)